50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 - Form the dimensional matrix for this problem.

-and other properties can be written in the general functional form as
+1. Let .
+The relationship between the settling velocity and other properties can be written in the general functional form as

 and in implicit form

-3. For each variable the dimensions are
+3. For each variable, the dimensions are

-For to be dimensionless, then the powers or exponents of
+For to be dimensionless, then the powers or exponents of M, L, and T must add to zero, i.e.,

-By inspection we get ,
+By inspection , and so

 or

 A weir is an obstruction in an open channel water flow.
-The volume flow rate over the weir depends on acceleration under gravity
+The volume flow rate over the weir depends on acceleration under gravity , the width of the weir (into the screen), and the water height above the weir.

 - Write out the functional relationship in explicit and implicit form.